jostylr/event-when/eventwhen.md

         : (function (f) {setTimeout(f, 0);})

+### Error Handling

+All handlers are encapsulated in a try..catch.
+This allows for easy error handling from controlling the emitter.error method.
+It is passed in the error object, event string, handler, and the place in the handler's array which caused the problem.

+What is done here is a default and suitable for development.
+In production, one might want to think whether throwing an error is a good thing or not.

+    function (e, ev, h, i) {
+        var name = h.name || "";

+        throw Error(ev + ":" + name + (i ? "["+i+"]" : "") + "\n" + e.message);

+    }

 ### Name an action

 This is for storing Handler type objects under a name string, generally some active description of what is supposed to take place.
 The Handler type can be anything that converts to Handler.